fatlard1993/dotfiles/devices/htpc/README.md

 ### Setup this device starting from a fresh ubuntu unity install:

+1. sudo apt update && sudo apt install openssh-server <- so I can do all this crap from the comfort of the couch
 1. sudo apt install -y git && cd ~ && git clone https://github.com/fatlard1993/dotfiles.git
 2. cd ~/dotfiles && ./devices/htpc/setup
 3. add "username ALL=NOPASSWD: /home/username/.scripts/*" to the end of your sudoers file via "sudo visudo"